ShravanSunder/rivet-utilities-plugin/README.md

 ## Description

-This is an utilities plugin.
+This is an utilities plugin for rivet

-### Iterator Plugin
+### Iterator Node

-The iterator plugin will It will map through an array of object inputs `objectDataValues[][]`.
+The iterator Node will It will map through an array of object inputs `objectDataValues[][]`.
 The plugin will then call the subgraph you'd like to execute for item in the array.
 Additionally

 - it has a `chunkSize` option to limit the number of concurrent executions.
 - it has a `cache` option to cache subgraph outputs of successful item runs.

+### Pinecone Search Node

+The node will allow you to query pinecone for vectors.
+Allows `filters with metadata`.
+It also allows you to get `scores` back from the api.
+These are the reason to use this over the default Vector Retreival node in rivet.

 # Installation

 See [Rivet Plugins](https://rivet.ironcladapp.com/docs/user-guide/plugins) for more details

-## Use
+### Using Iterator

 Once install you can use it as show in the examples below.
 Make sure the inputs are DataValues.